ome/omero-guide-mde/docs/mde_templates.rst

 #.
 Choose the location and file name for your template file.

 #.
-Press ok to save the file
+Press ok to save the file.

 **Loading the template file for another import:**